How to establish a COMPANY in Korea?

 Open a Remittance Account at this step

-You can use (a) a non-resident account in foreign currency or (b) a temporary account number issued by the designated foreign exchange bank.
+You can use (a) a non-resident account in foreign currency or (b) a temporary account of foreign exchange bank for the foreign investment.

 (2) Remit Capital into the Account